KevinLindh/todo-mvc-auth-local/README.md

 #Features

-Instant Friends (Fullstack Web App) -
+Instant Friends (Fullstack Web App)

--User can sign up for a new account, or log in to an existing account -User can see how many friends they currently have -user can add friends through an input, which can then be removed from their profile if needed
+- User can sign up for a new account, or log in to an existing account
+- User can see how many friends they currently have
+- User can add friends through an input, which can then be removed from their profile if needed
 - taking nods from glassmorphism and neomorphism design styles, we created a clean, modernized interface that is easy and enjoyable for any user’s experience
 ---